Wednesday, October 19, 2011

 Thibert, who has organized an association for strip club owners, said a code of honour exists under which owners take the profits from alcohol sales and cover charges while giving cash from table dances directly to the dancers.

 Thibert should know.
 His company sends dancers to clubs that specialize in la danse a dix, $10 dances that involve some touching and, though illegal, flourish in clubs outside the city.
-So at $2.50 per dances a dix table dances, the imported women at Club 888 receive a quarter of what local gets for the same work.
+So at $2.50 per dance a dix table dances, the imported women at Club 888 receive a quarter of what locals get for the same work.

 But this isn’t’ the worst of it.
 According to MUC police, the biggest rip-off occurs when the dancers are returned to their countries.
 They say Serre’s employers do not have bank accounts; they rely on being paid upon boarding their flights home.
 Livesey said police interviews with dancers conducted at the Fairbank Hotel revealed that Serre’s men “take them to the airport and instead of paying them the promised rate, they give them whatever they want and say, ‘take a walk.’”
 Livesey, an expert in Asian gangs, added that since the club expects those from the Philippines to make the most fuss about underpayment, they get a better deal than the more complacent Thais.